Registration for spring, summer, and fall workshops is open.

 Our visiting faculty members are artists and educators operating at the highest level.
-Instructors bring a wealth of knowledge and experience to our program, which are generously shared to advance the technical skills, conceptual directions, and personal motivations of each student.
+Each brings a wealth of knowledge and experience to our program they are eager to share to advance the technical skills, conceptual direction, and personal motivations of each student.

-Our spacious and light-filled 2D studios provide an inspirational setting for creative work.
-Large tables, professional easels, and taborets outfit the drawing and painting studios, while a Graphic Chemical etching press, LED exposure unit, and all of the necessary tools complete the printmaking studio.
+Spacious, filled with light, and accessible to the surrounding landscape, our 2D studios provide an inspirational setting for creative work.
+Large tables, professional easels, and taborets outfit the drawing and painting studios, while a Graphic Chemical etching press, LED exposure unit, and all of the necessary tools and materials complete the printmaking studio.

-Phenomenal artists and educators, our visiting faculty members aim to improve students’ fluency in the materials and tools of each medium, as well as help students to determine new conceptual directions.
+Incredible artists and educators, our visiting faculty members aim to improve students' fluency in the materials and tools of their chosen medium, as well as help determine new conceptual directions.

-Our designated 3D studios are fully equipped, organized with the full spectrum of tools needed, and filled with natural light.
+Our designated 3D studios are fully equipped, filled with natural light, and easily accessible to more working space outdoors.
 The metals studio is outfitted with hand tools for forming and finishing, a rolling mill, soldering setups, enameling kilns, casting equipment, and all of the necessary benchtop power tools.
-The ceramics studio features potter’s wheels, a slab roller, large tables for hand building, two electric kilns, and three raku kilns.
+The ceramics studio features potter's wheels, a slab roller, large tables for hand building and glazing, two electric kilns, and three raku kilns.